MileHacker Logo

 • Stay on well-trafficked trails or consider ranger programs for companionship.

-• For remote areas without cell service, carry a Satellite messenger like the Garmin inReach Mini 2 for emergencies.
+• For isolated places without cell service, carry a Satellite messenger like the Garmin inReach Mini 2 in case of emergency.

 • Campgrounds or lodge common areas can foster interactions with other travelers.